themaninthesuitcase/themaninthesuitcase.github.io/_drafts/Keeley_mod.md

 My personal pedal is from 1996, they launched in 1994 so it's reasonably early.
 I bought it "spares or repair" from a seller in Japan as it was the cheapest way to get one.
 Or so I thought!
 I had forgotten about the tax changes post Brexit so after those were added it ended up costing more or less the same as the ones for sale in the UK.
 So not a big saving as hoped but a story at least.

-The only issue with the pedal found seems to be dirty jacks.
+The only issue with the pedal I found seems to be dirty jacks.
 Once cleaned with some [Servisol Super 10][amazonservisol] it has been behaving well.
 This is probably worth doing on any used pedal when it comes in just to help with reliability.

 Other than that it has the typical old Boss pedal patina and the knobs are a little loser than ideal, but fine.